Liorya91/secfeed/README.md

 **Running classification engine based on text embeddings**

-Text embeddings-based classification is still a work in progress, and more optimization is needed to make the results more reliable.
+Text embeddings-based classification is still **a work in progress**, and more optimization is needed to make the results more reliable.

 ```yaml
 llm: